yingliu08/guessMyNumber/README.md

 when user enter the correct number, background color will change, and also show the correct number in the box.
 <img width="1241" alt="Screen Shot 2022-12-31 at 6 22 11 PM" src="https://user-images.githubusercontent.com/87909834/210157484-6b7f0515-a319-4dcd-83e9-4accd317181c.png">

+when user click "again", all the data become original.